 Local Wetland Inventory (LWI) Standards and Guidelines

 Identifying Outstanding State Wetlands

 Wetland Land Use Notification To DSL

-DSL's wetland program staff reviews the information submitted and additional maps, and within 30 days notifies the local government, the applicant, and/or the landowner if a state removal-fill permit may be required.
-This local-state coordination helps alert landowners and developers to the possible need for a wetland delineation or state permit, and helps to prevent inadvertant violations.
+DSL staff review the information submitted and additional maps, and within 30 days notify the local government, the applicant, and/or the landowner if a state removal-fill permit may be required.
+This local-state coordination helps alert landowners and developers to the possible need for a wetland delineation or state permit, and helps to prevent inadvertent violations.

 NOTE: This form is to be used only by the local government, not by landowners or agents.